-Don’t skimp on the foundation, is a common theme you hear from builders.
+Don’t skimp on the foundation when building a tiny home on wheels, is a common theme you hear from builders.
 It is typical advice when building a small home that is often repeated.
 Set a budget that will give your project the strength and longevity you expect from such a large investment.
-Building a THOW, tiny house on wheels begins with picking the best trailer for your project.
-Here are five key points to consider when choosing a trailer as a foundation for a tiny house.
+Building tiny houses on wheels (THOW) begins with picking the best trailer foundation for your project.
+Here are five key points to consider when selecting a foundation for building a tiny house.

 When determining the size of the trailer there are several factors to keep in mind.
 The larger your tiny house the more weight you must contend with.
 Weight is only a concern if the home is moved, even if it is only moved once this is still a factor.
 Jamaica Cottage Shop offers many sizes most commonly stocking 8×16’, 20’ and 24’ lengths.
 Read on as these key factors should be understood before anyone undertakes a small home building project on a trailer.